Protocentral/healthypi-move-fw/README.md

 ![HealthyPi Move](docs/images/healthypi-move.jpg)

-The hwardware files for the HealthyPi Move are available at their own repository - [HealthyPi Move Hardare](https://github.com/Protocentral/healthypi-move-hw)
+The hardware files for the HealthyPi Move are available at their own repository - [HealthyPi Move Hardare](https://github.com/Protocentral/healthypi-move-hw)

 HealthyPi Move is now available for pre-order in the ongoing campaign on [Crowd Supply](https://www.crowdsupply.com/protocentral/healthypi-move)